Isode-Ltd/redblack-demo-device/README.md

 ## Driver
 For operating the dummy radio web device (ex: radiotest) and modifying its parameters, the Red-Black server communicates with a driver which sends commands to the isode-device-web-manager and receives the status of various device parameters before sending it to the Red-Black server.

-Note : The driver uses stdparams.xml and isode-radio.xml files for communication with the Red/Black server and the sample device(s).
-These files along with other device specific XML files come with the Red/Black installation.
-The device driver should be compatible with the device specific XML files that are shipped with the Red/Black installation.
+**Note** : The files _stdparams.xml_ and _isode-radio.xml_ are used for communication between the Red/Black server and the sample device.
+These files, as well as other device-specific XML files, are shipped as part of the Red/Black installation and are included in this project for reference.
+If you use this project as a template for your own device driver, then you can create a new device XML file based on isode-radio.xml (e.g. my-own-driver.xml) and install that in the location where the Red/Black server can find it.

 ### Compiling the Golang based isode-device-web-manager